Closed captioning: Movies

 For film projection systems, Digital Theater Systems, the company behind the DTS surround sound standard, has created a digital captioning device called the DTS-CSS (Cinema Subtitling System).
 It is a combination of a laser projector which places the captioning (words, sounds) anywhere on the screen and a thin playback device with a CD that holds many languages.
 If the Rear Window Captioning System is used, the DTS-CSS player is also required for sending caption text to the Rear Window sign located in the rear of the theater.

 Special effort has been made to build accessibility features into digital projection systems (see digital cinema).
 Through SMPTE, standards now exist that dictate how open and closed captions, as well as hearing-impaired and visually impaired narrative audio, are packaged with the rest of the digital movie.
 This eliminates the proprietary caption distributions required for film, and the associated royalties.
 SMPTE has also standardized the communication of closed caption content between the digital cinema server and 3rd-party closed caption systems (the CSP/RPL protocol).
 As a result, new, competitive closed caption systems for digital cinema are now emerging that will work with any standards-compliant digital cinema server.
 These newer closed caption devices include cupholder-mounted electronic displays and wireless glasses which display caption text in front of the wearer's eyes.
 Bridge devices are also available to enable the use of Rear Window systems.
 As of mid-2010, the remaining challenge to the wide introduction of accessibility in digital cinema is the industry-wide transition to SMPTE DCP, the standardized packaging method for very high quality, secure distribution of digital movies.

 Sports venues

 Captioning systems have also been adopted by most major league and high-profile college stadiums and arenas, typically through dedicated portions of their main scoreboards or as part of balcony fascia LED boards.
-These screens display captions of the public address announcer and other spoken content, such as those contained within in-game segments, public service announcements, and lyrics of songs played in-stadium.
+These screens display captions of the public address announcer and other spoken content, such as those contained within in-game segments, public service announcements, and lyrics of songs played in-stadium, with transcription also made available in stadium experience mobile apps such as Major League Baseball's "Ballpark" app.
 In some facilities, these systems were added as a result of discrimination lawsuits.
 Following a lawsuit under the Americans with Disabilities Act, FedExField added caption screens in 2006.
 Some stadiums utilize on-site captioners while others outsource them to external providers who caption remotely.